Shuvam0606/energy-data-pipeline/README.md

 The pipeline follows the **Medallion Architecture (Bronze → Silver → Gold)** to ensure scalability, performance, and reliability in handling large datasets from the **Open Energy System Database (OPSD)**.

-By the end of this project, the pipeline will produce **analytics-ready data** that can be used to analyze energy generation, consumption, and renewable energy trends—similar to real-world Data Engineering workflows in power companies.
+By the end of this project, the pipeline will produce **analytics-ready data** that can be used to analyze energy generation, consumption, and renewable energy trends, similar to real-world Data Engineering workflows in power companies.

 ---